 - Have evidence that a doctor found you unfit for work due to a mental or physical disability.

 How much is the SASSA grant for pensioners?
-The highest payout for SASSA pension financial aid is R1,690 but if one is over 75 years old, the value is set at R 1,710 and can go as higher as even R1,720.
+The highest payout for SASSA pension financial aid is R1,860, but if one is over 75 years old, the value is higher.
 So, who qualifies for a SASSA pension?
 These are the features that would be used to determine who qualifies for old age pension in South Africa.

 - Applicants need to be citizens or permanent residents of South Africa.